 How to Take Advantage of Free Extended Warranty From Your Credit Card Issuer

 First of all, your purchase has to be on a card that offers extended warranty as a benefit.
-All American Express cards currently offer the extended warranty benefit.
-Visa has the Visa Warranty Manager program for Visa Signature Cards, and MasterCard offers warranty extension to their Platinum, Gold, and World card holders.
-If you are not sure that your card qualifies you can always call the number on the back of the card and ask about your benefits.
-(See also: The "Secret" Credit Card Perk That Saved Me $300)
+Most major credit cards include this benefit.
+Terms and conditions apply, so If you are not sure that your card or purchase qualifies, you can always call the number on the back of the card and ask about your benefits.
+(See also: How Free Extended Warranty Works on Credit Cards)

 If you want to use your credit card issuer's extended warranty you would need to keep a good set of documentation of your purchase for your claim.
 You should definitely keep the original receipt for your purchase because the credit card company would ask for this when you make a claim.
 You also need a copy of your original manufacturer's warranty and an estimate of any repair costs.
 It is best to get the repair costs from the original manufacturer of your product.
 If the repair costs exceed the cost of replacing the item then the claims department may just choose to give you enough money to purchase a replacement.
 You can file the claim by phone, or online, and documentation would need to be mailed, faxed, or emailed.
 It is probably best to speak to a live person by phone to make sure what you are submitting is correct.